 -- Campus Catalog --Registration PriorityClosed Programs

-Business, Exercise Science or Journalism/Mass Communication courses are very limited.
+Business (any major in the school of business), Exercise Science or Journalism/Mass Communication (any major in this college) courses are very limited.
 Students who need Business,Exercise Science, Journalism/Mass Comm will ONLY be able to get one or two classes in the area, they should NOT plan on taking a full course load.

 Athletic training students may NOT take clinical classes.